 - works directly with young people with SEND.

 - works in partnership with parents/carers, young people, educational settings the local authority and other agencies.

-- supports parents and young people to inform and influence local policy and practice.
+- support parents and young people to inform and influence local policy and practice.

-- enables parents/carers and young people to make informed choices and decisions with confidence.
+- enable parents/carers and young people to make informed choices and decisions with confidence.

 - has a role in making sure that parents’ and young people’s views are heard and understood and that these views inform local policy and practice.

 - is able to put parents and young people in touch with other local and national organisations.